ivelum/landing/content/blog/the-best-testing-strategy/index.md

 tests—and those will be the focus of this post.
 Of course, this isn't the only way to categorize tests.
 You might also have come across terms like smoke, functional, system, or contract tests, each of which serves its own purpose.
-To keep things simple, I won’t cover every type of test here, but the core ideas discussed below apply to them as well.
+To keep things simple, I won't cover every type of test here, but the core ideas discussed below apply to them as well.

 ## What is being tested?